llplm/llplm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Lluís Palma García is a PhD student from the earth sciences department of the Barcelona  Supercomputing Center (BSC).

-He holds a bachelor's degree in aerospace engineering from the Universitat  Politècnica de Catalunya (UPC) and an MSc in Meteorology from the Universitat de Barcelona (UB).

-He joined  the BSC in 2018, where he has worked applying statistical and machine learning techniques for the post processing of sub-seasonal to seasonal (S2S) climate predictions.

-Following the same line, he has participated in  several H2020 projects such as S2S4E, VISCA, MED-GOLD, or Vitigeoss, in which he has been mainly in  charge of designing and implementing data pipelines retrieving and post-processing real-time forecasts.

-In  addition, he holds relevant experience working with different prediction systems, applying multiple bias adjustment techniques, and working with traditional and machine learning downscaling methods.
+Hola!

+I'm a PhD student at the Earth Sciences Department of the Barcelona Supercomputing Centre, exploring the intersection between climate prediction and ~~AI~~ Machine Learning (ML).
+My research focuses on applying probabilistic ML to improve the prediction of extremes (e.g., droughts and heatwaves) at the subseasonal to seasonal (S2S) time scale.
+I'm also curious about statistical and uncertainty modelling, High-Performance Computing (HPC) and user-oriented applications of climate predictions.

+Outside work, you'll probably find me practising outdoor sports, taking photos with my analogue camera or enjoying good food with family & friends.

+Check my [CV](https://llplm.github.io/assets/pdf/CV_llplm.pdf) or contact me through any of the links below for more info.